Frequently Asked Questions: Crises Response Pilot Project

 - The establishment of CRT Outreach, meant to connect priority populations to resources—including shelter and food.

-- The creation of the Biohazard Removal Program, which allows Downtown New West businesses to sign up for daily clean-up overseen by the City.
+- The Biohazard Removal Program, which allows Downtown New West businesses to sign up for regular clean-up overseen by the City.

 - A range of systems related to safety and education so in the event City staff may be required to take on additional tasks that would normally fall outside their purview, appropriate plans and procedures are in place.

 - The Five-Year Prevention, Support and Transition Services Plan aims to reduce the number of people falling into homelessness, decrease the time that people are homeless and better support people while homeless, including preparing them to transition out of homelessness.
-By bringing people inside, where possible, and addressing their diverse needs, this will reduce the impacts of the three crises on residents and businesses.
+By bringing people inside and addressing their needs, this will reduce the impacts of the three crises on residents and businesses.

 What improvements will I see as a resident or a business?

-There are a lack of 24/7 shelter beds and supportive housing capacity in the city.
-If the daytime unhoused population, which numbers at least 120 people, is brought inside, this will significantly reduce the impacts of the three crises on residents and businesses, including related to sheltering, open burning, human waste and discarded belongings.
+There are not enough 24/7 shelter beds and supportive housing units in the city.
+If the daytime unhoused population is brought inside, this will significantly reduce the impacts of the three crises on the community, including those related to sheltering, open burning, human waste and discarded belongings.

 Why is the City recommending permanent supportive housing with services as part of an evidence-based approach to addressing homelessness?